Journal Entries of Unearned Revenue

-On 31st May, a contractor received $100,000 for a project which is to be executed over a period of 10 months.
+On 31st May, a contractor received $100,000 for a project which is to be executed over ten months.
 The total amount received would be recorded as unearned income as the project is yet to be completed.
-The income of $10,000 would be recognized as income for the next 10 months in books of the contractor.
+The income of $10,000 would be recognized as income for the next ten months in the books of the contractor.

-On 5th June, an insurance company received a premium of $24,000 from Mr. XYZ for a period of 12 months.
+On 5th June, an insurance company received a premium of $24,000 from Mr. XYZ for 12 months.
 Since the period covered is 12 months, the initial amount received would be recorded as a liability in books of insurance providers.
 Subsequently, every month $2,000 would be recognized as income.
 The following journal entries would be recorded:

 On 10th June, a chartered accountant received $20,000 for the filling of half-yearly returns for the year.
 Since the amount pertains to two returns to be filled every six months, the revenue ($10,000) would be recognized at the end of each six months in the books.
 The following journal entries would be recorded:

-On 10th August, a trader received advance payment for goods worth $2,000 which are to be delivered in a subsequent month.
-The amount received would be treated as unearned revenue till the time goods are actually delivered.
-Post the delivery, the amount would be recognized as income in books.
+On 10th August, a trader received advance payment for goods worth $2,000, which are to be delivered in a subsequent month.
+The amount received would be treated as unearned revenue till the time goods are delivered.
+Post the delivery.
+The amount would be recognized as income in books.
 The following journal entries would be recorded:

 The above entries are recorded following revenue recognition.
-Revenue recognition concept states that the revenue should be recognized when the goods are delivered or services are rendered and there is certainty of realization of payment.
+Revenue recognition concept states that the revenue should be recognized when the goods are delivered or services are rendered, and there is a certainty of realization of payment.
 Therefore any unearned income should not be recognized as revenue and should be treated as a liability until the mentioned conditions are fulfilled.

-This has been a guide to Unearned Revenue Journal Entry.
+This article has been a guide to Unearned Revenue Journal Entry.
 Here we discuss what is Unearned Revenue and how to record journal entries of unearned revenue.
 You can learn more about accounting from the following articles –